Non-testability of instrument validity under continuous endogenous variables: Pearl's conjecture

+This section contains the statement of Pearl's conjecture and an outline of the proof.
+The complete proof is relegated to the supplementary material.
+We prove the conjecture under the most general setting by considering a non-atomic conditional law $P_{X|Z=z}$ on Polish spaces, i.e.~complete separable metric spaces.
+A measure $P$ on a space $\mathcal{X}$ is non-atomic if for every Borel set $A\subset\mathcal{X}$ with $P(A)>0$ there exists a Borel set $B\subset A$ with $P(A)>P(B)>0$.
+This level of generality allows us to consider the setting where all variables can be infinite dimensional, which could be useful in settings where dynamic considerations play a role.

+In the following, calligraphic letters denote general sets.
+For instance, $\mathcal{X}_z$ denotes the support of $P_{X|Z=z}$ for fixed $z\in\mathcal{Z}$, i.e.~the smallest closed set such that $P_{X|Z=z}(\mathcal{X}_z)=1$.
+All supports can be of different dimensions without affecting the result.
+A small letter in the function $g(\cdot,\cdot)$ denotes the realization of the corresponding random variable.
+For instance, $g(z,U)$ denotes the map transporting the law $P_U$ to the law $P_{X|Z=z}$ for the realization $z$.

-This even holds if the function $g(\cdot,U)$ is assumed to be invertible in $U$. \end{conjecture*} The above statement is slightly more technical than the wording of Pearl's original conjecture; in particular, Pearl stated that ``if [$X$] is continuous, then every joint density $f_{Y,X|Z=z}$ can be generated by the instrumental process defined in [model \eqref{mainmodel}]''.
-Since we work in an instrumental variable model, the relevant probability measures are $P_{Y,X|Z=z}$ and $P_{X|Z=z}$, so that the assumption of no atoms needs to be upheld with respect to the conditional measure $P_{X|Z=z}$.
+With these preparations, we can state Pearl's conjecture. \begin{theorem} Let $Y$, $X$, and $Z$ be observable random variables with corresponding conditional law $P_{Y,X|Z}$.
+If the marginal $P_{X|Z}$ of $P_{Y,X|Z}$ is non-atomic, then there exist functions $g(Z,U)$ and $h(X,U)$ in model \eqref{mainmodel} with $U$ uniformly distributed on the unit interval, $U\independent Z$, and $g$ invertible in both $Z$ and $U$, such that the probability measure induced by this model coincides with $P_{Y,X|Z}$. \end{theorem} The above statement is more technical than the wording of Pearl's original conjecture; in particular, Pearl stated that ``if [$X$] is continuous, then every joint density $f_{Y,X|Z=z}$ can be generated by the instrumental process defined in [model \eqref{mainmodel}]''.
+Since we work in an instrumental variable model, the relevant probability measures are $P_{Y,X|Z=z}$ and $P_{X|Z=z}$.
+Theorem \ref{pearlsconjecture} is also stronger than Pearl's original conjecture in that it shows that testability cannot be re-established by simply assuming $g(Z,U)$ is invertible in $U$, an assumption that is sometimes made in the literature (e.g.~\citeauthor*{dette2016testing} \citeyear{dette2016testing}, Assumption 1).